-Yucca Point Trail is a 3.5 mile moderately trafficked out and back trail located near Dunlap, CA that features a river and is rated as moderate.
+Yucca Point Trail is a 3.5 mile moderately trafficked out and back trail located near Dunlap, California that features a river and is rated as moderate.
 The trail is primarily used for hiking, trail running, fishing, and horses and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash